+The auditor reviewed MCCC Policy 8.03 PREA - Cross-Gender Viewing and Searches, interviewed administrators, staff and inmates, and toured the facility to verify compliance with this standard.
 MCCC prohibits cross gender searches of inmates.
 There are female staff on duty to conduct searches of new female admissions in booking.
 All interviews with both inmates and staff confirmed the practice.
 The facility prohibits examination for the sole purpose of determining gender and staff are knowledgeable of correct search procedures for transgender or intersex inmates.
 If the offender's genital status is unknown, it is determined during conversations with the offender, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner.
-The facility does not conduct cross gender strip or pat down searches, but policy requires that if this is to occur, it is to be documented with justification.
-Many staff needed prompts to demonstrate the correct search procedure for a cross gender pat search to the auditor.
-The facility did not have a method of retrieving documentation for exigent circumstances in regard to a cross gender pat search.
-They will create a code within their JMS for any exigent circumstances.
-To be clear, there have not been any of these types of searches of offenders.
+The facility does not conduct cross gender strip or pat down searches, but policy requires that if this is to occur, it is to be documented with justification in the JMS.
+There have been no recorded cross-gender searches.
+Staff have been trained and were able to demonstrate the correct search procedure for a cross gender pat search to the auditor.